wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-power-automate-desktop-development-essentials/includes/6-manage-ui-elements-images.md

 ![Screenshot of the Press button in window action properties dialog.](..\media\press-button-in-window-action-properties.png)

-After selecting the appropriate UI element, the actions are configured to press the cell and the button, respectively.
+After selecting the appropriate UI elements, the actions are configured to press the cell and the button, respectively.

 ![Screenshot of the Press button in window action properties filled in.](..\media\press-button-in-window-action-properties-continued.png)